-The permittee shall conduct acute toxicity tests on a monthly basis using protocols defined in the North Carolina Procedure Document entitled "Pass/Fail Methodology For Determining Acute Toxicity In A Single Effluent Concentration" (Revised-July, 1992 or subsequent versions).
+The Permittee shall conduct acute toxicity tests on a quarterly basis using protocols defined in the North Carolina Procedure Document entitled "Pass/Fail Methodology For Determining Acute Toxicity In A Single Effluent Concentration" (Revised-December 2010 or subsequent versions).
 The monitoring shall be performed as a Fathead Minnow (Pimephales promelas) 24 hour static test.
 The effluent concentration at which there may be at no time significant acute mortality is 90% (defined as treatment two in the procedure document).
-Effluent samples for self-monitoring purposes must be obtained during representative effluent discharge below all waste treatment.
+The tests will be performed during the months of March, June, September and December.
+These months signify the last month of each three month toxicity testing quarter assigned to the facility.
+Effluent sampling for this testing must be obtained during representative effluent discharge and shall be performed at the NPDES permitted final effluent discharge below all treatment processes.

-All toxicity testing results required as part of this permit condition will be entered on the Effluent Discharge Monitoring Form (MR-1) for the month in which it was performed, using the parameter code TGE6C.
+The parameter code for Pimephales promelas is TGE6C.
+All toxicity testing results required as part of this permit condition will be entered on the Effluent Discharge Form (MR-1) for the month in which it was performed, using the appropriate parameter code.
 Additionally, DWR Form AT-2 (original) is to be sent to the following address:

-Attention: North Carolina Division of Water Resources Water Sciences Section/Aquatic Toxicology Branch 1621 Mail Service Center Raleigh, North Carolina 27699-1621
+Attention: North Carolina Division of Water Resources

+Water Sciences Section/Aquatic Toxicology Branch

+1621 Mail Service Center

+Raleigh, North Carolina 27699-1621

+Or, results can be sent to the email: ATForms.ATB@ncdenr.gov.